thojmr/PregnancyPlus/README.md

 </br>

 ## Koikatsu and AI Only Features
 - This was way too confusing, so I added the option to disable the KK_Pregnancy belly shape in favor of the Pregnancy+ belly in HScenes and Main Gameplay.
 Both plugins will still work together, and pregnancy will progress.
-You just have less to think about now!
 Look for "Override KK_Pregnancy belly shape" in plugin config.
+It's just less to think about now!

 <del>
 - When using the KK/AI_Pregnancy `inflation` or `pregnancy` features, any saved Pregnancy+ belly sliders will be added in addition to KK/AI_Pregnancy's shape, but only both pregnancy plugins are installed.
 You can control the amount of Pregnancy+ belly shape applied on top of the KK/AI_Pregnancy belly with the "Max Additional Belly Size" slider in plugin config.
 0 being no additional Preg+ slider effect, and max being the full Preg+ slider effect.
 You can use the plugin config sliders to further adjust the results for all pregnant characters at once.